Hopf cocycles associated to pointed and copointed deformations over S3: Introduction

 \subsection{Organization}

 The paper is organized as follows.
 In Section \ref{sec:prels} we write down some previous concepts on Hopf algebras and deformations.
-In particular, we discuss Fomin-Kirillov algebras in \S\ref{subsec:fomin} and recall in \S\ref{sec:pre} some of the ideas from \cite{GS} that are needed in this article.
 We present our results for pointed Hopf algebras in Section \ref{sec:pointed} and the corresponding results for copointed Hopf algebras in Section \ref{sec:copointed}.